dadaismee/vs_blog/src/blog/phd-draft/index.md

 - *Guala’s rules-in-equilibrium theory:* Guala’s framework offers a philosophically grounded account of social institutions as CE sustained by agents’ conditional strategies [@guala2015].
 By integrating the normative and causal dimensions of institutions, this theory strives to provide a parsimonious naturalistic ontology of social order that avoids taking metaphysically-laden constitutive rules or collective intentionality as primitives.
 The present research builds on this foundation by exploring the evolutionary origins of the conditional strategies that sustain these equilibria.

 - *Evolutionary game theory:* The formal modeling of strategic interactions and their evolution over time is central to this study.
-Foundational work by Skyrms [@skyrms2010] and Gintis [@gintis2009] has demonstrated how cooperation and coordination can emerge through evolutionary processes.
-This dissertation extends these insights by focusing specifically on the evolution of epistemic, belief-mediated strategies from reactive ones, using correlated equilibrium concepts as the analytical tool.
+Foundational work by @lewis1969, @maynardsmith1982, @skyrms2010 and @gintis2009 has demonstrated how cooperation and coordination can emerge through evolutionary processes.
+This dissertation extends these insights by focusing specifically on the evolution of epistemic, belief-mediated strategies from reactive ones, using CE as an analytical tool.

-- *Cognitive science and philosophy of mind:* Understanding the evolution of internal representations and belief systems is critical for distinguishing reactive from epistemic strategies.
-Philosophers such as Kim Sterelny [@sterelny2003; @sterelny2012Book; @sterelny2021] have emphasized the role of *decoupled representation* and theory of mind in cognitive evolution.
-Ruth Millikan’s teleosemantic theory [@millikan1984] provides a naturalistic account of mental representation grounded in biological function which serves a foundation for Sterelny's theory.
-Another important source is Peter Godfrey-Smith's *Environmental Complexity Thesis* [@godfrey-smith1996; @godfrey-smith2001], which states that the very function of cognition is navigating in informationally rich environments and producing adaptive reponse enhancing own's fitness.
+- *Philosophy of biology*: Understanding the evolution of internal representations and belief systems is critical for distinguishing reactive from epistemic strategies.
+Sterelny [-@sterelny2003; -@sterelny2012Book; -@sterelny2021] has emphasized the role of *decoupled representation* in cognitive evolution of humans.
+Millikan’s teleosemantic theory [@millikan1984] provides a naturalistic account of mental representation grounded in biological function which serves a foundation for Sterelny's theory.
+Another important source is Godfrey-Smith's *Environmental Complexity Thesis* [@godfrey-smith1996; @godfrey-smith2001], which states that the very function of cognition is navigating in informationally rich environments and producing adaptive repose enhancing one's own fitness.
 These perspectives inform the conceptualization of epistemic conditional strategies as belief-mediated in the current thesis.

-- *Social ontology and normativity:* The metaphysical and normative implications of treating social conventions as natural kinds are informed by the work of Richard Boyd [@boyd1999], John Searle [@searle1995], and contemporary debates on the naturalization of normativity.
-Guala’s naturalistic stance on institutions and normativity [@guala2016] provides a critical reference point for situating the present research within ongoing philosophical discussions being "a central hub" synthesizing major findings across the subdisciplines of philosophy of science.
+- *Social ontology and philosophy of social science:* The metaphysical and normative implications of treating social conventions as natural kinds are informed by the work of Boyd [-@boyd1999], Searle [-@searle1995], and contemporary debates on the naturalization of normativity.
+Guala’s RiE provides a reference point for situating the present research within ongoing philosophical discussions being "a central hub" and synthesizing major findings across the subdisciplines of philosophy of science.

-Together, these theoretical strands enable a rigorous, interdisciplinary investigation into the naturalistic emergence of proto-normativity, bridging gaps between animal coordination and human social institutions within Guala’s unified social ontology.
+Together, these theoretical strands enable a rigorous, interdisciplinary investigation into the naturalistic emergence of epistemic correlation devices as proto-normative beliefs, bridging gaps between animal coordination and human social institutions within Guala’s unified social ontology.

 ## Prior research on the topic

-The emergence of social normativity and the naturalistic grounding of social institutions have been the focus of extensive interdisciplinary inquiry, yet several conceptual and empirical challenges remain.
-Early foundational work by Lewis [@lewis1969] introduced game-theoretic formalization of social conventions as stable mutually beneficial behavioral pattesrns, emphasizing how coordination equilibria arise through repeated interactions.
-Skyrms expanded this framework by incorporating evolutionary dynamics, demonstrating how populations of agents can evolve stable conventions through selection processes [@skyrms2010].
-These models successfully explain the emergence of coordination but often get criticized for excluding normativity of conventions from its explanatory scope, treat normativity as an epiphenomenon or rely on idealized rationality assumptions.
+Early foundational work by Lewis [-@lewis1969] introduced game-theoretic formalization of social conventions as stable mutually beneficial behavioral patterns, emphasizing how coordination equilibria arise through repeated interactions.
+Skyrms expanded this framework by incorporating evolutionary dynamics, demonstrating how populations of agents can evolve stable conventions through selection processes leading to beneficial social contract arrangements [@skyrms2003; @skyrms2014; @skyrms2014a @skyrms2010].
+These models successfully explain the emergence of coordination but often get criticized for excluding normativity of conventions from its explanatory scope and relying on cognitively implausible agents with idealized rationality assumptions [@sterelny2012a; @gilbert1992; @hedoin2021].
 The detailed inquiry into the historical approaches to social conventions and their normativity in formal philosophy will be presented in [Chapter 1](#chapter-1-social-convention-hume-lewis-and-game-theory) dedicated fully the Humean/Lewisian tradition of game-theoretic treatment of social conventions.

 Guala’s *rules-in-equilibrium* theory [@guala2015] represents a significant advance by integrating the normative and causal dimensions of social conventions with classic social ontology of Searle [@searle1995].
-Guala’s approach avoids the metaphysical commitments of constitutive rules and collective intentionality, instead focusing on the causal efficacy of agents’ conditional strategies.
-However, while conceptually rigorous, Guala’s theory is does not explicate the evolutionary and cognitive mechanisms by which such conditional strategies arise.
+As mentioned before, while providing a powerful intergartive framework for social ontology, Guala’s theory does not explicate the evolutionary and cognitive mechanisms by which conditional strategies arise.
 This gap has motivated subsequent research exploring the naturalistic foundations of social institutions [@hedoin2021].
 We will analyze Guala's theory in detail in Chapter 2, surfacing the problems of conflating agency models implied in his arguments and of conflating the notions of representation he uses to delineate animal and human social coordination.

-Parallel developments in cognitive science and philosophy of mind have highlighted the importance of epistemic capacities, such as decoupled representation and theory of mind.
+Parallel developments in cognitive science and philosophy of biology have highlighted the importance of epistemic capacities, such as decoupled representation.
 These perspectives emphasize that proto-normativity involves not only behavioral coordination but also internal states-beliefs and intentions that mediate social interaction [@sterelny2021].
 Yet, the evolutionary transition from reactive, cue-driven behaviors to epistemic, belief-mediated strategies remains insufficiently understood.
-We will address theories of cognitive evolution [@sterelny2003; @sterelny2012Book; @godfrey-smith1996; @millikan1987] and informational niche construction [@odling-smee2003; @bardone2007; @planer-godfrey2021] in Chapter 3, where we review them in relation to the Guala's initial attempt at using Sterelny's arguments for decoupled representation to ground the difference between animal and human coordination [@hindriks2015].
-There, we will also look at game-theoretic models explicitly or eimplicitly incorporating the notion of niche construction into its models to explain the stability of social institutions and identify thier insifficiencies for our account.
-Afterwards, we provide our own computational model of evolution of epistemic belief-mediated correlation of strategies with niche construction.
+We will address theories of cognitive evolution [@sterelny2003; @sterelny2012Book; @godfrey-smith1996; @millikan1987] and cognitive niche construction [@odling-smee2003; @bardone2007; @planer-godfrey2021] in Chapter 3, where we review them in relation to the Guala's initial attempt at using Sterelny's arguments for decoupled representation to ground the difference between animal and human coordination [@hindriks2015].
+There, we will also look at existing game-theoretic attempts at incorporating niche construction into its models to explain the stability of social institutions and identify their inefficiencies for our account.
+Afterwards, we provide our own computational model of cognitive evolution of epistemic belief-mediated correlation of strategies with niche construction.

-Overall, while the literature provides valuable insights and diverse approaches, a comprehensive, mechanistic account that integrates evolutionary game theory, cognitive science, and social ontology remains underdeveloped.
+Overall, while the literature provides valuable insights and diverse approaches, a comprehensive, mechanistic account that integrates evolutionary game theory, philosophy of biology and social ontology remains underdeveloped.
 This dissertation aims to address this lacuna by offering a detailed, naturalistic model of the evolutionary emergence of epistemic belief-mediated conditional strategies, thereby advancing the understanding of proto-normativity and its role in social institutions.

 ## Methodology

 The methodology adopted in this research is interdisciplinary, combining conceptual analysis, formal modeling, and computational simulation to investigate the emergence of proto-normativity within an evolutionary framework.

 1. *Conceptual analysis:* The dissertation begins by clarifying key concepts such as social conventions, game-theoretic equilibria, conditional strategies and social norms.
-This involves critical engagement with existing philosophical literature to establish a coherent conceptual framework that guides the modeling work.
+This involves critical engagement with existing philosophical literature to establish a coherent conceptual framework that guides the subsequent modeling work.

 2. *Comparative theoretical analysis:* existing models of social norm emergence, including Lewis’s signaling games, Skyrms’s evolutionary models and accounts of @ullmann-margalit1977, @young1998, @epstein1996, @bicchieri2005, @gintis2009a and Guala’s rules-in-equilibrium theory [@guala2016] are systematically compared and critiqued.
 This comparative approach identifies strengths, limitations, and gaps that the present research seeks to address.